ZacharyBournand/crave-finder/Sprint3.md

 - store: It holds and handles a session created using gorilla/sessions.

+Consts
+- apiKey: It holds the key that is used to athenticate and identify the client when interacting with the Yelp Fusion API.

 Structs
 - User: It contains the username and password of a user that are JSON-encoded and stored as strings.
 - RegisterResponse: It contains a JSON-encoded message field that stores a success message or an error message depending on the outcome of the task.